 Every business has its costs; payroll, operational expenses, supplies, maintenance and of course, coffee.
-But one cost that many companies can’t-nor want to-account for is the high cost that result from OSHA violations.
+But one cost that many companies can’t-nor want to account for is the high cost that results from OSHA violations in the workplace.

 When OSHA compliance standards are clear, costly mistakes still happen, although they are less likely.
 According to statistics from the National Safety Council, the 10 most common OSHA violations from 2014 include (with the numbers of violations in parenthesis):

 - 1910.134 – Respiratory Protection (3,879)

 - 1910.212 – Machine Guarding (2,701)

 The costs of these and other OSHA violations can add up fast.
 According to OSHA’s website, companies can face a number of penalties with varying costs, such as:

 What it is: Results in death or serious bodily harm; employer knew/should have reasonably known about the hazard.